 Boogertman + Partners have been active participants in the WAF awards program and have often featured as shortlist finalists Twice they won the best of Category Award: In 2010 Soccer City, South Africa won the Complete: Sports and Leisure Category and in 2016 Wangari Muta Maathai House, Kenya won the Future: Culture category.
 In 2017 the New Eye Sight Hospital received a Highly Commended certificate in the Future- HealthCare category.

-Furthermore, Bob van Bebber (Director at Boogertman+ Partners) has served as a category judge three times previously (2012, 2013, 2017) and will serve again for the fourth year in Amsterdam in November this year.
+Further Bob van Bebber (Director at Boogertman+ Partners) has served as a category judge four times previously (2012, 2013, 2017, 2018) and will serve again for the fifth year in Amsterdam in November this year.

 About Boogertman + Partners